Bandwidth/api-docs/site/docs/webrtc/overview.md

 ## Streams

 For any camera or microphone that you want to connect to Bandwidth WebRTC you will be working with the [MediaStream](https://developer.mozilla.org/en-US/docs/Web/API/MediaStream) that it creates.
 MediaStreams must be tied to a DOM element on a webpage.
 A participant can subscribe to more than one stream, as is the case for audio and video streams, or even multiple video streams as is often the case when screen sharing.
-Streams can also be aliased so that participants can subscribe to a particular subset of Streams.
+Streams can also be aliased so that participants can subscribe to a particular subset of streams.

 ## Participants